How do I register for camp?

 Do you do video analysis of the campers strokes?
 Yes.
 Campers are filmed both underwater and above-water once during the week, and immediately watch it with a coach who provides feedback.
 Due to time and space limitations at the Texas Swimming Center, individual videos are not sent home.
 Campers will recive a DVD featuring some of our guest coaches performing drills done at camp. top

 What equipment do campers need to bring?
 Campers must bring suits, towels, WATER BOTTLE, and goggles for water sessions.
 Training equipment from home (kickboard, fins, etc.) should NOT be brought.
 For dryland and weight room sessions, shorts, t-shirt, and sturdy athletic shoes are required.
 A backpack works well for bringing things to and from the pool.
-Due to locker space and user groups at the Jamail Texas Swimming Center, campers may not leave their belongings in a locker during the day unless they have rented a locker.
+Due to locker space and user groups at the Jamail Texas Swimming Center, campers may not leave their belongings in a locker during the day unless they have rented one.
 Only campers who have rented lockers from the Jamail Texas Swimming Center are able to leave belongings in their lockers overnight.
 Locker rental information is included in the pre-registration packet, and is available for purchase on-line or thru the registration form. top

 What if a camper has a pre-existing injury?
 Camp is a physically demanding and challenging week, and campers should be in good physical condition prior to arrival.
 Please notify the Director prior to check-in if the injury has happened after the medical forms have been submitted.
 It is very important that we know any and all medical conditions a camper may have, or special situations that parents feel we should know about.
 We can substitute exercises or training sets to an extent to fit the situation as long as we are informed in advance, but in some cases, it is better to focus on recovery, and stay home.
 If a camper cannot participate in the full camp schedule, they should not be at camp.
-These are handled on a case by case basis.
+These are handled on a case by case basis and all information is confidential.
 Please help us to help your camper. top

 Do you have an Athletic Trainer on staff?
 Yes.
 A licensed athletic trainer is at all pool sessions and living in the dorm. top